 Facing fraud charges can jeopardize one’s business, livelihood, and reputation.
 With the John T. Floyd Law Firm’s dedicated representation, individuals and businesses can fight back against federal allegations of fraud with confidence.
 Contact the firm today to protect your rights and achieve a successful defense.

 Because of the prevalence of fraud and its damage to the country, federal and state prosecutors are taking fraud-related crimes very seriously.
 Unfortunately, in their zeal and excitement to prosecute, law enforcement agents and prosecutors sometimes lose sight of their duty to seek justice and commit misconduct.
-Do not be a victim to law enforcement tricks.
+Do not be a victim of law enforcement tricks.
 Contact an experienced federal criminal defense lawyer immediately and develop a strategy to prevent false charges and wrongful convictions.

-Federal investigators often dedicate extensive time and resources to an investigation before filing fraud charges in a federal court, often compiling a completed report, along with supporting evidence, of criminal conduct to the US Attorney’s Office.
+Federal investigators often dedicate extensive time and resources to an investigation before filing fraud charges in federal court, compiling a completed report, along with supporting evidence, of criminal conduct for the US Attorney’s Office.
 Many suspects or targets of federal investigations are contacted and fully aware of the investigation.
 While these investigators are professional and sometimes friendly, do not make the mistake of taking them lightly.

-The FBI and all federal criminal agencies use its criminal, intelligence, and cyber resources to identify, investigate, and charge individuals and businesses it believes have been involved in fraud-related offenses.
+The FBI and all federal criminal agencies use their criminal, intelligence, and cyber resources to identify, investigate, and charge individuals and businesses it believes have been involved in fraud-related offenses.
 The agency works with other federal, state, and local law enforcement agencies through specialized joint task forces to conduct national and international investigations into fraud-related conduct.

 If you should find yourself faced with an indictment for a fraud-related offense, or if you’ve become a target in such an investigation, it is imperative that you consult with a lawyer who has the skill and experience necessary to successfully protect you and your company from the federal government against criminal charges in federal court.

 While the Government’s prosecutorial powers and resources are intimidating, it is important for defendants to understand that just because the Federal government is prosecuting a case does not mean the allegations are true or that they will win.
 It is possible to stop a criminal investigation before criminal charges are filed or to defeat the government should they decide to fight your case before a federal court.
-However, the best defense begins with being prepared and following the advice of an experienced federal criminal defense lawyer who has developed a compelling, winning strategy.
+However, the best defense begins with preparation and by following the advice of an experienced federal criminal defense lawyer who has developed a compelling, winning strategy.

 The following is a non-inclusive list of some of the offenses used by the Federal Government to prosecute allegations of fraud:

 Punishment for a mail or wire fraud conviction can be quite severe.
 A sentence of up to 20 years can be imposed in addition to hefty fines.
-An individual can be fined up to $250,000 while an organization can be fined up to $350,000.
+An individual can be fined up to $250,000, while an organization can be fined up to $350,000.
 Punishment is enhanced if the victim is a financial institution or if the fraud is committed in relation to a natural disaster.
 In either case, the defendant can be sentenced to a term of not more than 30 years, and face a fine up to $1 million.
-A defendant may also be sentenced to a term of supervised release that is required to be served after release.
+A defendant may also be sentenced to a term of supervised release that must be served after release.
 Special assessment, restitution, and forfeiture orders are routine in the sentencing scheme.

 Under Section 1344 of Title 18, United States Code, the Government must prove three essential elements to establish bank fraud: 1) a knowingly executing or attempting to execute a scheme to defraud; 2) the scheme to defraud was material, and 3) the Federal Deposit Insurance Corporation insured the financial institution.
 As of June 2014, the U.S. Supreme Court ruled that the Government has no duty to establish intent to defraud.

 As a general rule, these terms of imprisonment cannot be served concurrently with sentences for other offenses.
-This means the punishment for identity theft charge is stacked on top of the substantive offense or any other offense charged in the indictment.
+This means the punishment for an identity theft charge is stacked on top of the substantive offense or any other offense charged in the indictment.
 This often leads to serious and unreasonable sentencing, especially if the defendant had hundreds or thousands of illegally obtained personal identifiers.

-Mortgage fraud is the crime of making a material misstatement, false statement or misrepresentation on a loan application used by a lender to underwrite the loan.
+Mortgage fraud is the crime of making a material misstatement, false statement, or misrepresentation on a loan application used by a lender to underwrite the loan.

 There are two kinds of mortgage fraud: fraud for profit and fraud for housing.
 The Federal government does not have a single statute that criminalizes mortgage fraud.
-Rather, federal prosecutors utilize a host of fraud-related criminal statutes to prosecute mortgage fraud: mail and wire fraud, bank fraud, money laundering, false entries to federally insured institutions, false statements on loan credit application, and identity theft.
+Rather, federal prosecutors utilize a host of fraud-related criminal statutes to prosecute mortgage fraud: mail and wire fraud, bank fraud, money laundering, false entries to federally insured institutions, false statements on loan credit applications, and identity theft.
 Attempted or actual loss amounts drive sentences, and the large amounts typically involved in mortgages can become very serious with just one loan application.

 There are a variety of different schemes that fall under the mortgage fraud umbrella.
 Some of the more common ones include: